santhanvasudevan/military_object_detection/README.md

 ## 📌 Notes

 - The model uses a confidence threshold of **0.10** to detect even less visible objects.
+(You may adjust this value based on your needs)
 - Dataset was augmented using techniques like rotation, flipping, and brightness adjustment to improve generalization.

 ---